-It is a good idea to get an employee assistance program lined up as soon as possible in your organization.
+It's a good idea to get an employee assistance program (EAP) lined up as soon as possible in your organization.
 This can cost pennies on the dollar for each employee, but the value is immense.
-EAPs provide direct access to confidential professionals who can assist employees with any area of concern that may be causing them distress—from work related issues to family problems and mental illness.
-Employees can be directed to counseling sessions, or they may be eligible for short-term treatment; facilitated by the EAP team.
+EAPs provide direct access to confidential professionals who can assist employees with any area of concern that may be causing them distress—from work-related issues to family problems and mental illness.
+Employees can be directed to counseling sessions or they may be eligible for short-term treatment facilitated by the EAP team.

 Set up a 24/7 Nurse Hotline

 Another choice is to contract with the health insurance vendor to establish a 24/7 nurse hotline for employees and their family members.
-This can be a way to ensure that employees always have a lifeline where they can get help when they need it the most.
-They can get health and medical questions answered to determine if follow-up care with a mental health care provider is warranted or if a visit to the emergency room is needed.
+This can be a way to ensure that employees always have a lifeline where they can get help when they need it.
+They can get health and medical questions answered to determine if follow-up care with a doctor is warranted or if a visit to the emergency room is needed.

-As mentioned above, the ACA requires insurance plans to offer a basic level of mental health coverage, but this can be limited somewhat.
-Employees who are used to high deductible health care plans may not see the value in using their insurance to pay for counseling sessions — instead reserving their medical dollars for major hospitalization or planned procedures.
-As an employer, find employee benefits that offer above-average mental health coverage and provide a health savings account to offset out of pocket costs when combined with HDHPs.
+As mentioned above, the ACA requires insurance plans to offer a basic level of mental health coverage, but this can be limited.
+Employees who are accustomed to high-deductible health plans (HDHPs) may not see the value in using their insurance to pay for counseling sessions, instead reserving their medical dollars for major hospitalizations or planned procedures.
+As an employer, find employee benefits that offer above-average mental health coverage and provide a health savings account to offset out-of-pocket costs when combined with HDHPs.

-Employees may or may not be comfortable discussing their mental health challenges with a manager, or even members of their own family.
+Employees may or may not be comfortable discussing their mental health challenges with a manager or even members of their own family.
 That’s why every workplace should have at least one human resource professional who is trained in intervention coaching and has established open office hours for discussing such matters in private.
-Oftentimes, situations can be handled through a referral to a qualified mental health provider, or by mediating any issues through the EAP.
-Be well-versed in the mental health benefits that are available so that the employee can get the right help at the right time.
+Oftentimes, situations can be handled through a referral to a qualified mental health provider or by mediating any issues through the EAP.
+Be well-versed in the mental health benefits that are available so that the employee can get the right help immediately.

-Another very helpful and welcomed method of developing a workplace that’s more supportive of employees facing mental health challenges is to work with area wellness vendors to discount their services.
+Another helpful method of developing a workplace that’s more supportive of employees facing mental health challenges is to work with local wellness vendors to discount their services.
 For example, long-term unmanaged stress can be a sign of depression, so having access to a massage therapist who can help reduce stress can be a great benefit.
-Proper diet and exercise are also important components of good mental health, so creating access to local fitness resources and nutrition counseling can be a great perk.
+Proper diet and exercise are also important components of good mental health.
+Creating access to local fitness resources and nutrition counseling can help employees stay healthy and productive.

-Perhaps the most critical addition to any employee benefits package where it relates to mental health is access to accurate and timely information.
-If an employee is facing a crisis, he or she may not understand how to access medical benefits, or who to call for help.
+Perhaps the most critical addition to any employee metal health benefits package is access to accurate and timely information.
+If an employee is facing a crisis, he or she may not understand how to access medical benefits or who to call for help.

-So too, every corporate library should include plenty of educational materials in the form of self-help books, benefits information sheets, and directories of local mental health and medical providers.
-Management can support the communication by bringing up the importance of good overall health and avoiding treating others differently because they may be dealing with a mental illness.
+Every corporate library should include plenty of educational materials in the form of self-help books, benefits information sheets, and directories of local mental health and medical providers.
+Management can support communication by bringing up the importance of good overall health and avoiding treating others differently because they may be dealing with a mental illness.

-In closing, all employee benefit programs need to be designed around the total well-being of employees, from head to toe.
+All benefit programs should be designed around the total well-being of employees, from head to toe.
 Employees may not display signs of mental illness outwardly, but they may miss work frequently, seem irritable, or just stop performing to their previous levels.
-Mental illness is a protected disability under workforce laws, so never single an employee like this out.
-Instead, provide access to self-service information and resources so that employees can seek out the help they need to lead full lives.
+Mental illness is a protected disability under workforce laws, so never single out an employee for needing help.
+Instead, provide access to self-service information and resources so employees may seek out the help they need to lead full and productive lives.